Document Type | Modernised |

 Ruf.

-{65}I ensure you by mine honesty no harm we meant!
+{65}I ensure you by mine honesty no hurt we meant!

 Beside that again we do not know what you are.